Code of Conduct and Diversity Statement

 Version 1, approved by the Board of Nordic Society Oikos 2020-04-23.

-The Nordic Society Oikos Code of conduct code is a modified version of the the Ecological Society of America’s Code of Conduct.
+The Nordic Society Oikos Code of conduct is a modified version of the the Ecological Society of America’s Code of Conduct.